Solar panel payback period and ROI: How long does it take for solar panels to pay for themselves?

-Now that you’ve read through the steps outlined in this article, you can calculate the estimated solar payback period if you’ve received a quote for home solar panels.
+Now that you’ve read through the steps outlined in this article, you can calculate the estimated solar payback period and ROI if you’ve received a quote for home solar panels.
 If you haven’t yet received solar panel quotes, you can start the process by using our solar panel calculator and learning about offers from solar providers in your area.

 Remember, the method above just results in a simple payback estimate, without accounting for increases in electricity costs over time, solar panel degradation, or any other factors.